vertisfinance/periodtask/docs/source/quickref.rst

           stdout_level=logging.DEBUG,  # send STDOUT logs to this level stderr_logger=stderr_logger,
-          stderr_level=logging.WARNING,  # send STDERR logs to this level cwd=None  # run the command in this directory (None to keep current) ),
+          stderr_level=logging.WARNING,  # send STDERR logs to this level cwd=None,  # run the command in this directory (None to keep current) email_limitation=True  # send only one skipped or delayed message ),
       Task(  # you can specify more than one task 'catter', ('cat', 'README.rst'), '5 20,40 7-19 MON-FRI *',